-A Triple action press has two slides moving in the same direction against the fixed bed as in double-action press and the third slide moves in an upward direction through the fixed bed.
+A Triple action press has two slides moving in the same direction against the fixed bed as in a double-action press and the third slide moves in an upward direction through the fixed bed.

-Press Tools / Dies
+Press Tools or Dies

 As per Wikipedia

 Press tools are commonly used in hydraulic, pneumatic, and mechanical presses to produce the sheet metal components in large volumes.
-Generally, press tools are categorized by the types of operation performed using the tool, such as blanking, piercing, bending, forming, forging, trimming, etc. The press tool will also be specified as a blanking tool, piercing tool, bending tool etc.
+Generally, press tools are categorized by the types of operation performed using the tool, such as blanking, piercing, bending, forming, forging, trimming, etc. The press tool will also be specified as a blanking tool, piercing tool, bending tool, etc.

 In simple words, Press Tools can be defined as

 The press tool ( commonly known as die/ dies) is an assembly of die, punch, punch plate, punch backplate, stripper plate, etc. to produce sheet metal components/ stamped parts.
 Press Tools are assembled in two sections